MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 ---
-title: Fix Data Types
+title: Fix data types
 ms.date: 09/18/2018
 ms.topic: conceptual
 ms.service: prose-codeaccelerator
 ---

-# Fix Data Types
+# Fix data types

-One common pain point when working with data in python is that often values in columns in a data frame are often incorrectly given string as their datatype.
-An entire column may consist of numbers or dates but with values that are actually typed as strings which prevents doing logical operations on them.  `DetectTypesBuilder` will examine data and, if appropriate, produce code to transform the types.
+One common pain point when working with data in python is that often values in columns in a dataframe are stored as strings whereas they should be numbers or dates.
+This prevents doing logical operations on those columns.  `DetectTypesBuilder` will examine data and, if appropriate, produce code to transform the data to correct types.
 While the underlying pandas and pyspark libraries in some cases have the ability to infer data types from strings, often the results are less than ideal: the set of supported formats is often small.
 Further, these inference techniques usually fail completely if a column of data consists of values formatted in more than one way.

-The data type detection features in the PROSE Python SDK come in handy in such scenarios.
+The data type detection features in the PROSE Code Accelerator come in handy in such scenarios.
 Not only does the data type detection convert data into the appropriate data type, the process is completely transparent.
-A user has the option to generate code for the datatype transformation/conversion.
-A user can then inspect or modify the code as desired: the system is no longer a magical black-box.
+After generating code for the data type transformation/conversion, user can then inspect or modify the code as desired: the system is no longer a magical black-box.